AadamHaq/MA4N1-Theorem-Proving-with-Lean/Project/Drafts/ReadMe.md

-All drafts from individuals before collating into main file
+All the drafts from individuals and group work before collating into the final lean code